 If you find that your truck sags too much in the rear with your camper mounted you’ll need to correct this since running nose high can impair how your truck handles.
 The most common remedies for trucks with leaf spring suspensions include adding either another leaf spring or a set of Torklift Stableloads.
 If your pickup truck is a half-ton or a three-quarter-ton, adding another leaf spring will probably serve you better as they provide more support, provide a much better ride, and provide much improved spring travel compared to a truck with just a large overload spring.
 Stableloads, however, are an effective suspension modification, too.
 By engaging the overload spring sooner, they not only prevent rear sag, but can correct sway and improve control.
 If you decide on a set of Stableloads, I recommend the quick disconnect version as they can be engaged or disengaged in a matter of seconds.

-The Timbren Suspension Enhancement System (SES) and air bags are two more options to correct rear sag.
+The Timbren Suspension Enhancement System (SES) and air bags, like Hellwig’s excellent Big Wig, are two more options to correct rear sag.
 Unlike the Stableloads, however, these can be used on trucks with either coil spring or leaf spring suspensions.
 Each product is engineered differently.
 Air bags eliminate rear sag through the use of compressed air while the Timbren SES accomplishes this through the use of progressive rubber springs that work in place of the jounce stops.
 There are pros and cons with each approach.
-Timbrens cost less, are more durable, and require zero maintenance and adjustments, while air bags can be manually adjusted based upon the weight of the load (up to 5,000 pounds).
-Unfortunately, air bags are also prone to leaking, can create too much roll when they’re overfilled, and aren’t particularly suitable for off-road use like the Timbrens.
-Of the two, I recommend going with the Timbren SES.
-If you decide to go this route, make sure you get the Severe Service SES kit to haul a truck camper.
+Timbrens cost less, are more durable, and require zero maintenance and adjustments, while air bags can be manually adjusted based upon the weight of the load (up to 5,000 pounds) and can be used for campsite leveling, a big bonus.
+Unfortunately, air bags are also prone to leaking and can create too much roll when they’re overfilled.
+If you decide to go with Timbrens, make sure you get the Severe Service SES kit to haul a truck camper.
 For a detailed review of the Timbren SES, click here.

 For those who are experiencing excessive sway or roll on sharp turns you can try the aforementioned Timbrens and Torklift Stableloads or a sway bar like the Hellwig Big Wig.
 All three are excellent products, but work differently.
 Timbrens reduce sway through the use of progressive rubber springs which are mounted above the axle, while Stableloads work with the leaf springs to engage the overload springs sooner.
 The sway bar works with the axle and frame of the truck to keep the truck level.
 Most of the three-quarter and one-ton trucks rolling off of today’s assembly lines come with a front sway bar only, but many find that a rear sway bar is also needed for added stability and handling when hauling a truck camper.
 The big negative with the sway bar, of course, is going off-road.
 They need to be disengaged to allow the axles to freely articulate.
 For those who like to travel off-road, Timbrens and Stableloads will serve you better.
 For an in-depth review of the Hellwig Big Wig Sway Bar, click here.